 For short term project or initially to boost your career, accepting the possible project may be beneficial to build a portfolio but for a long-term contract and especially when you have become stable it may cost you a big.

-At the time of signing the contract, make sure that it’s a win-win situation for both of you i.e. value for money at client side and also the value of your skills & work.
+At the time of signing the contract, make sure that it’s a win-win situation for both of you, i.e. value for money at the client side and also the value of your skills & work.

 14. You Are Weak In Negotiation